For Authors / Contributors

 Supporting Argument

 When critiquing a manuscript, all reviewers should support their arguments and decisions.
-They must provide a sufficient critique and constructive criticism for the author(s).
+They must provide sufficient critique and constructive criticism for the author(s).

 Conflict of Interest

-Information or ideas received from reviewing the manuscript should remain confidential and not used for personal advantage.
+Information or ideas received from reviewing the manuscript should remain confidential and not be used for personal advantage.
 Reviewers should not review manuscripts that may create a conflict of interest, whether through the material or connections with the author(s) or institution.

 References